 I’ve been to many conferences, mainly art-based and all have been where we have been physically present.

-But last year we were asked to take part in this online conference organized by American-based The Art of Education (AOE), an online resource for art teachers providing online classes, teaching materials, lessons, videos, and much more.
+But last year I was asked to take part in this online conference organized by American-based The Art of Education (AOE), an online resource for art teachers providing online classes, teaching materials, lessons, videos, and much more.

 I presented in the first hour so that the time difference was manageable (10am CST, making it 4pm GMT) on the subject “The Best Ways to Keep Your Drawing Curriculum Current”

 “Drawing these days means a whole host of things to different artists and designers, from the tried and true pencil realism to experimental ideas like drawing with light and other 3-dimensional applications.

-We created the video way back in December, 10 minutes long that was streamed on the day to the attendees.
+I created the video way back in December, 10 minutes long that was streamed on the day to the attendees.